remix-run/remix/docs/api/react.md

 }
 ```

-The `<Form>` component is how to perform data mutations like creating, updating, and deleting data.
-While it might be a mindshift to think about these tasks as "navigation", it's how the web has handled mutations since before JavaScript was created!

-For an in-depth look at mutations with form, check out the [Mutations]("../mutations") page.
+For an in-depth look at mutations with form, check out the [Mutations](../../guides/mutations/) page.

 ### `<Form action>`

+The form action is optional.
+If omitted, the current route will handle the action.
+You may want to post to a different route.

 ```js
 <Form action="/projects/new" />
 ```

-This tells the form which action to call.
-The `action` export of the matching data module will be called.
-In the above example, the action url would match a file at `data/routes/projects/new.ts`.
+This would call the action for a route found at `app/routes/projects/new.tsx`.

 ### `<Form method>`

+This determines the [HTTP verb](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) to be used: get, post, put, patch, delete.
+The default is "get".

 ```js
 <Form method="post" />
 ```

-This determins the [HTTP verb](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) to be used: get, post, put, patch, delete.
-The default is "get".

 Native `<form>` only supports get and post, so if you want your form to work with JavaScript on or off the page you'll need to stick with those two.

 Without JavaScript, Remix will turn non-get requests into "post", but you'll still need to instruct your server with a hidden input like `<input type="hidden" name="_method" method="delete" />`.
 If you always include JavaScript, you don't need to worry about this.

 ### `<Form encType>`

 Defaults to `application/x-www-urlencoded`, which is also the only supported value right now.
-Before 1.0 we'll also support `multipart/form-data`.

 ### `<Form replace>`